Skip to main content

 Mochi

-Soft, chewy rice cakes made from glutinous rice that's pounded into a paste and molded into various shapes.
-Often filled with sweet fillings like red bean paste or eaten in savory dishes.
+Soft, chewy cakes made by pounding glutinous rice into a paste and shaping it.
+They're often filled with something sweet like red bean paste, though they show up in savory dishes too.

 vegetariangluten-free